2022 GRI Index

 GRI 416: Customer Health and Safety 2016 | |||

-416-1 | Assessment of the health and safety impacts of product and service categories | Patients: Product stewardship | For all our medical devices, in-vitro diagnostics, and pharmaceuticals, we assess and manage the risks to and impact on the health and safety of our patients.
+416-1 | Assessment of the health and safety impacts of product and service categories | Product Stewardship | For all our medical devices, in-vitro diagnostics, and pharmaceuticals, we assess and manage the risks to and impact on the health and safety of our patients.
 For these products, we assess 100% of our significant product categories.
 This risk and impact assessment is performed according to international standards such as ISO 14971 and ICH Q9. |

-416-2 | Incidents of non-compliance concerning the health and safety impacts of products and services | Risks and Opportunities Report Patients: Product stewardship Notes to the consolidated financial statements: Commitments and contingencies Form 20-F | Legal matters that Fresenius Medical Care currently deems to be material or noteworthy are described in the annex of our Annual Report and our 20-F. |
+Legal matters that Fresenius Medical Care currently deems to be material or noteworthy are described in the annex of our Annual Report and our 20-F. |

 GRI 417: Marketing and Labeling 2016 | |||